Third year is the time to start building connections in the community.

 Taking up extra-curricular activities is a great way to enhance your skills, apply your academic knowledge and expand your network.
 As you collect experiences, be curious about what you are learning about yourself.
 New experiences will open up doors that you don’t currently know exist!

-Allison is a Career Educator at the UBC Centre for Student Involvement & Careers and is an expert in career development.
-Connect with additional resources and workshop schedules from the Centre for Student Involvement & Careers online.
+Written by a Career Educator at the UBC Career Centre is an expert in career development.
+Connect with additional resources and workshop schedules from the UBC Career Centre online.